jgliss/pyplis/docs/index.rst

 Official website of *Pyplis*, a Python software containing algorithms and analysis routines for UV SO2 camera data.
 Apart from the API documentation, this website includes additional relevant information about the software (e.g. installation details, access of example data) as well as useful practical information that helps getting started with *Pyplis*.

 A paper introducing the software is published in the Journal *Geosciences* (MDPI).
-If you find *Pyplis* useful for your analysis, we highly appreciate if you acknowlegde our work by citing the `paper <http://www.mdpi.com/2076-3263/7/4/134>`__.
+If you find *Pyplis* useful for your analysis, we highly appreciate if you acknowledge our work by citing the `paper <http://www.mdpi.com/2076-3263/7/4/134>`__.

 .. figure:: ./_graphics/preview_paper.png
     :width: 80%